mahabakr607-max/StudentCourseManagement-main-main/README.md

 # Student Course Management System

-A web-based **Student Course Management System** that allows students and instructors to manage courses, user accounts, enrollment, and course-related information through an **Angular frontend** integrated with a backend API.
+A full-stack web application designed to simplify course management and student enrollment through a modern **Angular frontend** integrated with a **Node.js / Express.js backend** and **MongoDB** database.

 ## 📌 Project Overview

-The Student Course Management System is designed to simplify the process of managing educational courses online.
+The Student Course Management System provides a centralized platform for managing courses, users, profiles, and enrollments.

-Students can create accounts, log in, browse available courses, enroll in courses, and manage their profiles.
-Instructors or administrators can manage courses and student-related information.
+Students can register, log in, browse available courses, enroll in courses, and manage their profiles and enrolled courses.

+Administrators can manage courses and access student-related information through protected features.

 ## 🚀 Features